 One of my favorite spots in Streats Bangkok Khao San.
 They have a delicious range of western foods such as burgers, pizzas, pasta, and steaks.
 They have brought in an international chef to run the kitchen team ensuring all the flavors are correct.
 This was actually one of the best places I have eaten in Bangkok.
 Oh and the cocktails here are absolutely delicious!

 Nonna Nella By Lenzi has got to be one of my favorite restaurants in Bangkok.
 This incredible Italian restaurant takes you back to Italy with its authentic flavors.
 The pizza transported me right back to Florance.
-With the open style kitchen, you can sit back and watch the chefs create art.
+With the open-style kitchen, you can sit back and watch the chefs create art.
 It’s the perfect place for a romantic meal or if you’re needing a quick break from Thai Food.

-Where To Drink In Bangkok
+Where To Drink While Backpacking Bangkok

 There are two widely different routes you could take when figuring where to drink in Bangkok.
 You could lean towards the low-key cheap beer spots which spread out over the footpath with their plastic chairs and tables.
 On the opposite side, you have the incredible sky bars which Bangkok has become famous for.